 Commercial Vehicle Accidents

-Amazon delivery vans, rideshare cars, trucking companies, construction fleets, taxis, corporate-owned cars, and other commercial vehicles also follow the regular injury statute of limitations, but the process is often more complicated.
+Crashes involving Amazon delivery vans, rideshare cars, tractor-trailers, construction fleets, and other commercial vehicles generally follow the state’s standard personal injury statute of limitations, but the claims process is far more complex.
+Unlike a typical car accident, these cases often involve multiple potentially liable parties and layers of corporate insurance.

 - Federal trucking regulations (FMCSA for trucks over 10,000 lbs)